m4r1k/k8s_5g_lab/README.md

 * The vSphere topology has a single DC (`NFVi`) and a single cluster (`Cluster`)
 * DRS in the cluster is enabled (but having a single ESXi, it won't make any migration)
 * DRS's CPU over-commit ratio is not configured
-* A Storage Cluster with SDRS enabled using two local NVME
+* A Storage Cluster with SDRS enabled using two local NVMe
   * Samsung 970 Evo Plus of 2TB
   * Samsung 970 Evo of 1TB
 * On the network side of the house, a single vDS called `DVS01`